sthalles/sthalles.github.io/_posts/2017-09-21-densely-connected-conv-nets.markdown

 However, if one feels like playing with different setups, there is the ***densenet.densenet_X(...)*** constructor, where the ***number of dense blocks***, the number of ***units within each block*** as well as the ***growth_rate*** factor can be manually configured.

 {% highlight python %}
-# Custom definition of the DenseNet_121 architecture
+# Custom definition for DenseNet_121
 def densenet_X(inputs,
                 num_classes=None,
                 theta=0.5,